 It’s surprising to learn that business users spend a lot of time trying to make their scanned documents look straight on PDF – we’ve all seen a PDF document that’s not quite straight and you need to tilt your head slightly to read the document, right?!
 Business users waste ample amounts of time scanning and re-scanning documents until they are straight and they often mistake this to be an issue with the machine.
 The common cause is that paper guides have not been set correctly – however, there is a more intelligent fix so you don’t have to fiddle with around with paper guides.

 There is a handy setting you can use on Brother devices called AUTO-DESKEW, (found in the menu of the machine and software) – when the document is being scanned it will automatically straighten up your documents for you.
-This is a setting you can activate by default so your documents professional, neat and easy to read, every time without needing to waste time configuring the setting.
+This is a setting you can activate by default so your documents are professional, neat and easy to read, every time without needing to waste time configuring the setting.

-Tip 3: Remove staples before you scan!
+Tip 3: Remove staples and paper clips before you scan!

 You might be surprised to find that scanners generally don’t break or malfunction on their own compared to almost all other office equipment- it has proven over time to be a robust and reliable technology.
 The only time when a document scanner requires fixing is due to wear and tear or user error.